cryspen/hacl-packages/README.md

 ./tools/coverage.sh
 ```

-Note that only clang is supported as a compiler and you may get an error ...
+Note that only Clang is supported as a compiler and you may get an error ...

 ```
 cc: error: unrecognized command-line option ‘-fprofile-instr-generate’; did you mean ‘-fprofile-generate’?
 ```

-... when your default compiler is not clang.
+... when your default compiler is not Clang.
 In this case, try to set the `CC` and `CXX` environment variables accordingly ...

 ```sh